innolitics/rdm/rdm/init/documents/software_plan.md

 TODO: address [5.1.3.b]

-Each development activity indicates its required inputs, deliverables, and verification steps.
+Each development activity indicates its required inputs, deliverables (referred to as outputs in this document), and verification steps.
 Since we are using an evolutionary development life cycle, it is not uncommon for some activities to be performed out of order.
 Furthermore, the inputs and outputs of each activity may not be internally consistent during the normal workflow.

 Before each software release, the team should verify the deliverables of each development activity to ensure they are in a consistent state.
 The project lead should accept the release based on the consistency of the various development activity outputs.